Photo: Nicole Page, Legal Assistant instructor at Herzing College Winnipeg

 Legal assistant could be the profession you're looking for.
 Legal assistants work under lawyer supervision, providing valuable support with case preparation, drafting documents, scheduling clients, and running the legal office.

 They work at courthouses, private law firms, real estate firms, corporate legal departments, and government agencies.
 You can specialize in a particular area of law, or work at a firm that provides services in several legal areas.

-Nicole has years of experience working at courthouses and private law firms, and has spent the past 6 years teaching the Legal Assistant program at Herzing College Winnipeg.
+Nicole has many years of experience working at courthouses and private law firms, and has spent the past six years teaching the Legal Assistant program at Herzing College Winnipeg.

 She gave us some great insights into training, careers, and key skills you'll need to succeed as a legal assistant.

 Q: Nicole, can you tell us a bit about your professional experience in legal office administration?

 Nicole: I actually graduated from Herzing's Legal Assistant program!
 I interned at the Court of Queen’s Bench and stayed with them in various positions for a while before switching to working in law firms.